 “We will see you back here in a few months.” he said before they tore into another tune!

-Like a flash of lightening, they were done, playing a Thin Lizzy tune as their closer.
+Like a flash of lightning, they were done, playing a Thin Lizzy tune as their closer.
 Bad ass dueling guitar solos ensued!

 I slowly wound my way via long line down the stairs, passed the coat check and bar, then out to the street.